 Pink peppercorns, or rose baises, are fun to use in cooking, as they add both a fruity, peppery flavor and bold, beautiful color.
 These berries are grown primarily in the Brazilian state of Espirto Santo, located along the southeast coast just north of Rio de Janeiro.
 From a small mastic-tree, these little berries are not a proper member of the pepper family.
 The green berries grow in tiny clusters of white flowers that form in autumn, and become bright red before harvesting.
 Their name comes from their similarity to true peppercorns in shape and how they mimic the flavor of black peppercorns when cooked.
 Sweet and mild, they make a colorful addition to many dishes: salads, eggs, seafood, and white sauces.
 Most notably, pink peppercorns are used in fish, poultry and game dishes, most often to flavor the delicates sauces for these recipes.
 Since they are too soft to be ground in a peppermill by themselves, they are sprinkled whole or lightly crushed in most dishes.Used as a garnish, they make a stunning color presentation.
-NOTE: The pink pepper tree, Schinus terebinthifolius, is in the same family as cashew and mango trees, and may trigger an allergic response in people with allergies to tree nuts.
+Ingredients: Pink peppercorns (contains tree nuts).